HVAC Schools in Tampa and St. Petersburg, FL

 Accredited HVAC Schools in Tampa and St. Petersburg, FL

 While apprenticeships are one option, other workers choose to complete an accredited training program at a school.
-Accreditation involves an evaluation of the quality of an educational institution’s program by an independent agency.
+Accreditation involves an independent agency evaluating the quality of an educational institution’s program.
 The evaluation includes both the curriculum and the instructors, and when choosing a school, it is essential to determine if it is accredited and which organization granted accreditation.

-Two industry organizations evaluate and provide accreditation for HVAC programs: the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA), which awarded accreditation to the Technical Education Center of Osceola, and HVAC Excellence, which has accredited six Florida schools, including Pinellas Technical College in St. Petersburg.
+Two industry organizations evaluate and accredit HVAC programs: the Partnership for Air-Conditioning, Heating, Refrigeration Accreditation (PAHRA), which awarded accreditation to the Technical Education Center of Osceola, and HVAC Excellence, which has accredited five Florida schools.

 Please note that all of the following programs have regional or programmatic accreditation from a reputable authority.